fonske/SMA-Modbus-energy-management-system/README.md

 # SMA-Modbus-energy-management-system
-EMS in Home Assisant and node red.
+EMS in Home Assisant and Node-RED

-I made en Energy Management system in node red that runs as an adon in Home Assistant.
+I’ve created an Energy Management System (EMS) using Node-RED, running as an add-on in Home Assistant.

+Goal:
-Goal: The goal of this EMS is to make my classic SMA inverter a bit smarter, so I can take advantage of some situations and but trying to avoid the negative situations using hourly dynamic elictricity prices.
+The goal of this EMS is to make my classic SMA inverter smarter.
+I want to take advantage of favorable electricity prices and avoid negative situations using hourly dynamic pricing.

-I started this in 2022, when my panels where installed.
-These are 12 panels (405W) South East and 10 panels (405W) South West.
+I started this in 2022, when I installed my solar panels:

+12 panels (405W) facing South-East

+10 panels (405W) facing South-West

-The inverter is a SMA Tripower 8 SE with a SMA Home manager 2 with a BYD battery.
+Inverter: SMA Tripower 8 SE

+Battery: BYD

+Energy meter: SMA Home Manager 2

+⚠️ Important Notice:
-Important notice: I removed the SMA Home Manager 2 from Sunny Portal and only use Home assistant to control my system.
-The reason is that since the latest firmware update of the Home manager 2, modbus register 41255 that controls the curtailment, gets overwritten by the SMA Home manager 2.
+I removed the SMA Home Manager 2 from Sunny Portal and only use Home Assistant to control my system.
+Since the latest firmware update, Modbus register 41255 (used for curtailment control) gets overwritten by the Home Manager 2.
-SMA is working on their version of an EMS that will be released in Q3 of 2025, so they changed how the Home Manager 2 works with the inverter.
+SMA is preparing their own EMS (expected Q3 2025), so they changed how the Home Manager interacts with the inverter.

-You can only have control over the modbus register 41255 without the function of Home manager 2.
+To regain full control over Modbus, I unlinked the Home Manager 2 from Sunny Portal.
-I removed it from Sunnyportal and now my Home manager 2 works like a regular Energy meter.
-It still does basic control of my battery, but now I have full acces to all registers.
+It now acts like a standard energy meter.
+It still controls the battery’s basic behavior, but I have full access to all registers again.
-If you have a classic SMA Enegery meter, then it should work without this caveat.
+If you use a classic SMA Energy Meter (not Home Manager 2), this limitation does not apply.

-What features are in this release:
+Features in this Release:

-    1. Zero export of energy when export price is negative + only generate the energy that the house is currently using.
+    1. Zero export when export price is negative → Only generate energy used in the house.

-    2. If import prices are negative --> charge battery @ 3 most negative prices (get paid to charge!!).
-(This feature is stil in testfase)
+    2. Negative import prices → Charge the battery during the 3 most negative price hours (still in test phase).

-    3. Sell excess energy at the higest price in the morning and in the evening if solar forecast is abundant from march untill september.
+    3. Smart selling → Sell excess energy at peak prices in the morning/evening, if solar forecast is strong (March–September).

-    4. Start charging the battery at a later time when export prices are lowest.
+    4. Delayed battery charging → Wait until export prices are lowest.

-    5. Winterflow: Charge the battery every night at the 4 cheapest hours if the solar forecast today is smaller then 15 Kw untill 100%  full, only when the spread between the lowest and highest price is high enough.
+    5. Winterflow → Charge battery during the 4 cheapest hours at night if solar forecast <15 kWh and price spread is significant.

-    6. Use the battery for all the hours that import prices are above a treashold during dunkelflaute (low forecast)
+    6. Dunkelflaute mode → Use battery during hours when import prices are above a defined threshold.

+🛠️ Note:
-Important notice: You are free to use my flows and adjust them for your own purpose or system and make them better.
-You use them at your own expense.
+Feel free to use or modify my flows for your own setup.
+You do so at your own risk.